 The new Call of Duty installment will leave behind operators and aspects of Black Ops 6.

-The extravagant crossovers in Black Ops 6 sparked a lot of discussion, from unexpected collaborations to aspects that broke away from the usual atmosphere.
+The extravagant crossovers in Black Ops 6 sparked a lot of conversation, from unexpected collaborations to aspects that deviated from the usual setting.
 But in Black Ops 7, there will be no room for those cartoonish appearances or for the classic operators that many players had unlocked.

 Black Ops 7 will leave behind the crossovers and operators from the previous installment